pangweiwei/slua/README.md

 You need generated lua wrap file by your self:

-Click menu, SLua->Make ALL  generate all wrap file for your version of unity.
+Click menu, SLua->All->Make  generate all wrap file for your version of unity.

 ***Had tested for Unity4.6.1/4.6.2/4.6.3/5.0***